greje656/Questions/lens-flares.md

 Currently the performance of the Nikon lens with an light source of x is ~blah.
 The performance degrades as the light source is made bigger since it results in more and more overshading.
 With a simplier lens interface the cost decreases.
 This makes sense since (in the current implementation at least) every possible "two bounces" ghosts is traced and drawn.
 For a lens system like the Nikon 28-75mm which has 27 lens components, that's n!/r!(n-r)! = 352 ghosts.
 It's easy to see that this number can increase dramatically with the number of component that are part of a lens: https://www.desmos.com/calculator/rsrjo1mhy1

 One obvious optimization would be to skip ghosts that have low enough intensities that they are not perceptible.
-Using Compute/Draw Indirect it would be possible to do a very coarse raytrace pass to decide which ghosts exceed a certain intensity threshold and hence reduce the computation and rasterization pressure.
-This is on my todo list.
+Using Compute/Draw Indirect it would be fairly simple to do a first very coarse ray trace pass to decide which ghosts exceed a certain intensity threshold and hence reduce the computation and rasterization pressure drastically.